 Cultivate quality housing options throughout the community that are developed as neighborhoods, inspire a small-town feel through design and provide a range of housing options.
 Neighborhoods are well-connected to daily community needs, facilities, and destinations.
+To achieve this purpose, several goals have been established:

-- 1. Cultivate a charming community atmosphere through the design of the housing, streets, and neighborhoods. - 2.
-Provide a range of housing types for different preferences, ages, and needs. - 3.
-Establish clear standards for housing development. - 4.
-Design quality and long-term value into residential development to maintain appearance and property values. - 5.
-Review processes to ensure they are streamlined and clear.
+- Cultivate a charming community atmosphere through the design of the housing, streets, and neighborhoods. - Provide a range of housing types for different preferences, ages, and needs. - Establish clear standards for housing development. - Design quality and long-term value into residential development to maintain appearance and property values. - Review processes to ensure they are streamlined and clear.